Akira Raijin

-Akira Kawabata (川畑 顕, Kawabata Akira) (born July 17, 1978) is a Japanese professional wrestler, working under the ring name Sushi (stylized as SUSHI).
-He is a two-time holder of the Gaora TV Championship.
-He is best known for his work in All Japan Pro Wrestling (AJPW) under the ring name Akira Raijin (雷陣 明, Raijin Akira) and is also known for working in North America for the Total Nonstop Action Wrestling promotion under the ring names Kiyoshi and Suicide.
+Akira Kawabata (川畑 顕, Kawabata Akira) (born July 17, 1978) is a Japanese professional wrestler, currently working for the independent circuit in under the ring name Sushi (stylized as SUSHI).
+He is best known for his work in All Japan Pro Wrestling (AJPW), He is a two-time holder of the Gaora TV Championship and under the ring name Akira Raijin (雷陣 明, Raijin Akira).
+He is also known for working in North America for the Total Nonstop Action Wrestling (TNA), where is under the ring names Kiyoshi and Suicide.

 Early life

 Akira Kawabata was born on July 17, 1978, in Takarazuka, Hyōgo.

 Professional wrestling career

 Early career

 Trained by former junior heavyweight contender Masanobu Kurisu, Kawabata made his debut in 1998, using the ring name Akira Raijin, working primarily on the Japanese independent circuit.

 All Japan Pro Wrestling (2004–2010)

 On August 28, 2004, Raijin debuted for All Japan Pro Wrestling losing to Ryuji Hijikata.
 His early years with All Japan would be mostly uneventful which is normal for a new wrestler in a Japanese promotion.
 On June 17, 2005, Raijin teamed with Nobukazu Hirai in a tournament to determine the number one conders for the All Asia Tag Team Championship but lost to Katsuhiko Nakajima and Tomoaki Honma.
 In November, Raijin and Kohei Suwama participated in the 2005 Real World Tag League but would not pass the round robin stage.
 On January 4, 2007, Raijin along with Kikutaro and Nobutaka Araya took on, and lost to, El Samurai, Masanobu Fuchi and Ryusuke Taguchi at New Japan Pro-Wrestling's Wrestle Kingdom in Tokyo Dome.
 On May 13, All Japan said farewell to Raijin along with Brute Issei, who both went on overseas training excursions.

 Raijin returned to All Japan on June 22, 2008, but just three months later it was announced that he would be travelling back to North America, to work for Total Nonstop Action Wrestling (TNA), who had signed him to a contract.
 On October 11 Raijin lost to Suwama in his All Japan farewell match.

 On September 13, 2009, Raijin made a one-night return to All Japan, teaming up with Great Muta in a winning effort against Suwama and Shuji Kondo.

 On March 21, 2010, Raijin made another return to All Japan, now using his TNA ring name Kiyoshi, he teamed up with Bushi to defeat the tag team of Chessman and Dark Ozz.
 On April 3 Kiyoshi entered All Japan's 2010 Champion Carnival.
 He defeated René Duprée and Suwama, but lost to Taiyō Kea and Masakatsu Funaki in the round robin stage of the tournament, finished third in his block and did not advance to the semifinals.
 On April 11, the final night of the tournament, Kiyoshi teamed with Satoshi Kojima to defeat Gurentai (Nosawa Rongai and Taiyō Kea) in a tag team match.